munger1985/OpenstackAPI/README.md

 ```

 and then you open your browser visit localhost:80 to get the swagger ui shown above

+or you can visit http://editor.swagger.io/ , and then paste those yamls to that editor, you will get.
 # wishes

 hope many people contribute to this project, so that people will get many different languages sdks for your work around openstack rest api